Why I Wake Up Early in the Morning

 If I did not get up early, prioritize my day, and move myself forward by reading, I would probably still be working once the kids went to bed.
 So, I wake up early in the morning to be able to go to the gym at night.
 Totally backward I know.

-So, get to the gym and take care of yourself.
+So, get to the gym, get outside, and take care of yourself.